Ma näen su häält: Broadcast history

-One day after concluding its first season, Kanal 2 already renewed the series for a second season, which premiered on 18 September 2022; this also conducted an in-game event Ma kuulen su häält (I Can Hear Your Voice) and a postgame aftershow Ma nägin su häält (I Saw Your Voice).
+One day after concluding its first season, Kanal 2 already renewed the series for a second season, which premiered on 18 September 2022; this also conducted an in-game event Ma kuulen su häält and a follow-up postgame aftershow Ma nägin su häält.

 As part of Kanal 2's 30th anniversary programming lineup that announced in May 2023, the said network renewed the series for a third season, which premiered on 17 September 2023.

 During the second season finale of Tähtede täht in May 2024, the series has announced to renew for a fourth season, which premiered on 22 September 2024.

 In February 2025, Kanal 2 renewed the series for a fifth season during upfronts for their spring programming lineup, with filming taking place at TV3 Stuudio in Tallinn, and began airing on 13 April 2025.
 One month after that finale, auditions for an upcoming sixth season commenced in June 2025, which was subsequently confirmed by Kanal 2 and premiered on 21 September 2025.

-For two seasons, a series of New Year's Eve concerts (subtitled Ma ei näinud su häält, I Didn't See Your Voice) were held actually in the last day of the year, featuring some of invited guest artists and mystery singers return to perform one last time.
-(Note: For this show's overall highlights: